College of Liberal Arts & Social Sciences > Academics > Modern Languages > Student Resources > Academic Advising >

-- If a study abroad course is not articulated as a course with learning domain credit (e.g. PHL TR100, instead of PHL 100) and the student wishes to apply the course toward a learning domain requirement, the student may request a review through the Liberal Studies Program
+- If a study abroad course is not articulated as a course with learning domain credit (e.g., PHL TR100, instead of PHL 100) and the student still wishes to apply the course toward a learning domain requirement, the student could request a review through the Liberal Studies Program

 by emailing a copy of the course syllabus to the Liberal Studies

 Program Manager.
 If the course is not approved as a learning domain

 course after the Liberal Studies Program reviews the course, the student